Easy Homemade Carne Asada Nachos

 - Shredded Cheese: Any melty variety will do.
 I prefer Oaxaca, Quesadilla, or Monterey Jack cheese, but you do you.
 As a side note, I should mention that pre-grated cheese will work here, but grating your own will result in better cheese pulls.

-- Onion, Tomato, and JalapeƱos: This trio makes for a sort of deconstructed pico de gallo.
-Feel free to swap in a fresh, chunky salsa, or use pickled jalapeƱos, and pickled red onions instead.
+- Onion, Tomato, and Jalapeños: This trio makes for a sort of deconstructed pico de gallo.

 When the nachos are nice and melty, pull them out of the oven, top with your favorite toppings, and enjoy!